-In accordance with Section 20 of the Act, staff from the Bank perform the administrative functions of the ICCL.
+In accordance with Section 20 of the Act, staff from the Central Bank and Financial Services Authority of Ireland (Bank) perform the administrative functions of the ICCL.
 A significant programme of work was undertaken during the year.

 The main areas of work were: